Augustus Frank: Career

 In 1856, he was a delegate to the Republican National Convention.
 He was elected and served three terms as a Republican Congressman from New York, serving from March 4, 1859, to March 3, 1865, in the 36th, 37th, and 38th Congresses.
 He was not a candidate for renomination in 1864.
 He was instrumental in the passage of the Thirteenth Amendment which abolished slavery.

 After his final term in Congress, Frank became the director of the Wyoming County National Bank in 1865.
 In 1867 and 1868, he was a member of the New York constitutional convention.
 From 1870 to 1872, Frank was one of the managers of the Buffalo State Asylum for the Insane in Buffalo, New York.
 He organized the Bank of Warsaw in 1871 and served as its president until his death in 1895.

 Frank was the director and vice president of the Buffalo and New York City Railroad Company in 1887-1893, and was also director of the Rochester Trust and Safe Deposit Company.
 In 1894, he was a delegate at large to the State constitutional convention.
 Frank was State commissioner for the preservation of public parks and was a member of the board of directors of the Buffalo, Rochester and Pittsburgh Railroad.

-He died in New York City on April 29, 1895, and is interred in Warsaw Cemetery in Warsaw, New York.
+He died in New York City at the Murry Hill Hotel on Monday, April 29, 1895, from a combination of inflammatory rheumatism and Bright's Disease.
+He is interred in Warsaw Cemetery in Warsaw, New York.